Ixtalo/FeedDownloader/README.md

 # (RSS) Feed Downloader

-Download feeds (e.g. RSS) and all linked pages, like a crawler/scraper.
+Download feeds (e.g. RSS) and all linked pages, like a crawler/scraper, and store the collected RSS articles into ZIP files.

+Only the RSS `<article>` parts are stored.

 ## Requirements